 When I saw the trailers for THE MUMMY RETURNS, I saw great desert battles, forces of good - The Magi from the first movie - fighting the forces of evil - The Pharoah's soldiers - with the forces of the ancient Egyptian Gods, Anubis and his identical hoardes - I wasn't sure if they were going to be good or not, though I like doggies.
 The Rock was also thrown in as The Scorpion King - again I didn't know if he was supposed to be the good guy or the bad guy but I generally like pro wrestling.

 It made many of us think that THE MUMMY RETURNS, in whatever capacity, was going to end with a magnificent, all out, no holds barred battle!
 4 forces locked in deadly combat combined with CGI to knock your eyes out.

 Unfortunately that never happens.
-We are instead, quickly run through the great Scorpion King battles in the very beginning of the movie, which gives us a Cliff-Notes idea of the great battles of The Scorpion King, and which is barely longer than the original trailers themselves.
+We are, from the start, quickly given a Cliff-Notes idea of the great battles of The Scorpion King.
+This rush job is barely longer than the original trailers themselves.
 Then the whole thing is tossed away after about 8 minutes and The Rock is never seen again for the rest of the film!

 CAN YOU BELIEVE THAT?

 This movie was SOLD to us with The Rock as a huge feature!
 He was The Scorpion King (whatever the hell THAT was!) and we expected The Rock to kick ass!
 Instead we get The Rock for a few minutes of fluff and off we go into one of the most hack pieces of contrived, cliché, untalented, plot-holed, and unforgivably BORING crap I've seen in ages.

 And yet, with The Rock cast as nothing more than unnecessary exposition, Universal has already given the green light to Stephen for THE SCORPION KING, which is being made right now!